dda-derek-wendell/Documentation/_entries/1360_processbuilder.md

 ><p style="color:red">
 Start by creating the Process for Accounts<br>
-When creating Contact and Lead processes, the process names will be "Set Source and Owner on Contact to Dodge Link" or "Set Source and Owner on Lead to Dodge Link" accordingly./p>
+When creating Contact and Lead processes, the process names will be "Set Source <!--and Owner -->on Contact to Dodge Link" or "Set Source<!-- and Owner--> on Lead to Dodge Link" accordingly./p>

 >Click **New** button
-  ・Process Name: **Set Source and Owner on Account to Dodge Link**
+  ・Process Name: **Set Source <!--and Owner on -->Account to Dodge Link**
   ・The process starts when: **a record changes**<br>
   ・    Click **Save**